dwmkerr/tripweather/README.md

 - [x] feat: add address by coordinate
 - [x] feat: basic sign in menu
 - [ ] feat: require sign in popup with "to" (Sign in to Save Location) and message `await requireSignIn` - with the 'then' letting you chain operations
+- [ ] bug: if can't set weather show an error icon in the weather panel
+- [ ] bug: weather outside of UK doesn't ever seem to show, even though GPS coordinates seem correct
 - [ ] feat: set location label?
 - [ ] feat: debounce search input
 - [ ] bug: undefined cell value when shortening end date range
-- [ ] bug: TripLocation has longitude and latitude but these seem to be set from IPoint objects so the values are wrong - or are they?
-Checking blue mountains it seems OK
+- [x] bug: TripLocation has longitude and latitude but these seem to be set from IPoint objects so the values are wrong - or are they?
+Checking blue mountains it seems OK.
+Update: checking the coordinates manually seems they are OK

 **Nice to have**